 Results: Culture Duration Effects on Monolayer Production

-The successful use of the technique is demonstrated in the microfluidic dynamic-culture environment through image acquisition 1 centimeter from the inlet and the outlet [1].
+The successful use of the technique is demonstrated in the microfluidic dynamic-culture environment through image acquisition at least 1 centimeter away from the inlet and the outlet [1].

 LAB MEDIA: Figure 4

-Successful monolayer production was observed when the layers were cultured for 24 hours [1].
+In a representative culture-duration experiment, successful monolayer production was observed when the cells were cultured for 24 hours [1].
 However, when cultured for 48 hours, undesirable multilayer formation was seen [2].

 LAB MEDIA: Figure 4 Video editor: Please emphasize figures A and B